wdsnow66/wdsnow66.github.io/_posts/2024-07-01-credo-lessons-learned.md

 * New server switch-over
 * Developmental installs of other potential analytic tools e.g. Python, R

 ## Outline for your Data Plan
+Based on the CREDO experience and benchmarking other research data workflows and the DMP tool, I would recommend this as a "mini-plan" format:

 ### Data Management and Sharing Plan (SMSP)